College of Education

 Passing rates on licensing exams taken by students seeking initial teaching certificates are reported to the U.S. Department of Education.
-The certification rate for all students taking their exams in 2011-2012 was 95 percent.
+The passing rate for all students taking their exams in 2012-2013 was 95 percent.

-Appropriate coursework will accompany student teaching.
-Student teachers will follow the school district calendar for new teachers and participate in professional development opportunities with their cooperating teachers.
+Appropriate coursework accompanies student teaching.
+Student teachers follow the school district calendar for new teachers and participate in professional development opportunities with their cooperating teachers.

 All students seeking initial teaching certification at Texas Tech must successfully complete a series of competency-based performance assessments.